spatie/laravel-directory-cleanup/README.md

 ```

+## Writing a custom clean up policy

 If you want to apply additional conditional logic before a file is deleted, you can replace the default `cleanup_policy` with a custom one.
-Create a class which extends `Spatie\DirectoryCleanup\Policies\Policy` and add your logic to the `allow` method.
-Make sure to return `true` if the file should be deleted.
+Create a class which implements `Spatie\DirectoryCleanup\Policies\CleanupPolicy` and add your logic to the `shouldDelete` method.

 ```php
 // app/CleanupPolicies/MyPolicy.php